 Under model misspecification, neither the estimator explicitly debiasing MLEs nor the implicit one using FC ($\tbbeta$) are free of the first-order bias.
 As both $\hbbeta$ and $\tbbeta$ are $M$-estimators, their asymptotic bias formulae can be directly obtained using the formula provided in \citet{kosmidis2024empirical} and read as

 where $M \coloneq \E ( U_i^{\otimes 2} )$ is the meat matrix.
-Throughout this paper, we use the conventional notation for the stochastic order ($O_{\sp}, o_{\sp}$) and non-stochastic order ($O, o$), equally applicable to scalars, vectors and matrices. \citet{kosmidis2024empirical} have proposed both explicit and implicit bias reduction methods without requiring correct model specification.
+They also have proposed both explicit and implicit bias reduction methods without requiring correct model specification.
 The utility of their method in g-computation remains underexplored.
 Besides, their implicit method does not guarantee the existence of corresponding estimates, which is one of the major hurdles to implement g-computation in practice.